Join us for the 11th Edition of The Willo in 2021.

 The Willo Junior Development Program was set up in honour of James Williamson by his aunt Meg Patey as part of the event lead-up activities to the annual Willo Marathon.
 It is now managed by Rocky Trail Entertainment under their Rocky Trail Academy portfolio and aim at fostering the grass roots development of young mountain bikers inspired by James’ legacy.
 The annual skills clinics have been hosted by Ride Technics under the lead coach Dylan Cooper, one of James’ best friends as well as riding and racing buddies.

 “It’s about teaching them about how to find out who they are and how to approach life, because that’s what James was and that’s what he would have wanted”.Meg Patey

-We are looking forward to joining Meg with friends and supporters of The Willo in celebrating the memory of a great man and the bright future of this inspiring event.
+The Willo will always be celebrating the memory of a great man and Rocky Trail Entertainment will make sure that the future of this inspiring event will be bright.